College News

 « back to story ...

 The American Association of Community Colleges' Sustainability Education and Economic Development (SEED) Center has selected Central Carolina Community College as one of five national winners of its inaugural Green Genome Awards for leadership in sustainability.
-Among the college's sustainability features is the 'living roof' on its Sustainable Technology Center at the Chatham County Campus.
+Among the college's sustainability features is the 'living roof' on its Sustainable Technology Center at the Chatham Main Campus.

 Hilary Heckler, manager of Central Carolina Community College's Student Farm at its Chatham County Campus, shows off a java chick, one of the heritage breeds the farm grows as part of its sustainable agriculture program.
 CCCC has received one of five national Green Genome Awards for leadership in sustainability from the American Association of Community Colleges' Sustainability Education and Economic Development (SEED) Center.
 Sustainable agriculture is one of the green programs the college offers.